The Theory of Painting Realistic Leather on Miniatures.

 Contemporary leather can be dyed in any colour you can imagine.
 So when you paint modern or s-f miniatures, choose whatever suits your colour scheme.

-With historical pieces, I’d rather go with natural shades of brown, grey and black.
+When painting leather on historical pieces, I’d rather go with natural shades of brown, grey and black.
 I have no idea which colours were available back in the past.
 If you are curious about that, feel free to do deep research on the subject.
 I’ll just go with natural browns.
 This way, it’s safer.
 I won’t have to explain to people that, according to some old and dusty books, this shade of colour was available on leather at that time.

-When painting leather, I usually start with relatively light colours.
+When painting leather miniatures, I usually start with relatively light colours.
 I’m using beige, light brown, ochre, and yellowish shades of brown for a base.
 Then, I slowly build up darker parts with washes and thin, uneven layers.
 For this part, I use various browns, black and reddish browns, and even green and blue if I go for colder shades.
 I’m not worried the surface is getting glossier in the process.
 Leather often has some sheen to it.
 And if it gets too shiny, I can mute it in the deepest shadows with some matte medium added to the paint.

 I don’t paint too neatly.
 I use quick, random brush movements, stippling, and uneven layers.
 This helps me to mix and layer various colours.